You-I-Limited/adammenczykowski.com/content/blog/2023-03-01-looking-forward.md

 I’m extremely hesitant to just dive in and immediately start building something.
 The countless hours of reading twitter and watching YouTube has taught me one thing (no, it isn’t that I  am good at procrastinating!) - It is crucial to validate ideas before working on them.
 So my starting point is to create a list of ideas, each with a small level of exploration.
 I may use a framework to scaffold out the initial concepts of each idea.

+---

-Here is a rough outline of what I could aim to write down of each possible idea:
+**Here is a rough outline of what I could aim to write down of each possible idea:**

 1. A one sentence summary of what the idea is - use a purely factual explanation here, nothing ‘catchy’
 2. A 2-3 paragraph introduction the the idea and its concepts